-Even though reality never fits into neat boxes,
+Even though reality never fits into neat boxes, especially in the radical state of the world, this model is a useful starting point.

 I’m cutting straight to it – you’re all doing an immense job.
 I would never normally send you some thinking models during or near to school holidays, but this was never going to be a normal holiday time!
 Many school leaders have let me know their brains are ON and doing some forecasting for Term 2.
 I’m hoping this model and some of my take on it will also help you.